ardalis/ardalis-com-gatsby/src/pages/blog/support-for-value-objects-in-csharp.md

 var customerName = new Name { First = "Steve", Last = "Smith" }; // doesn't work currently without property setters
 ```

 The second approach is more verbose, but where it could prove useful is if our type evolves.
-What if later one we discover we need to support a middle name as well?
+What if later on we discover we need to support a middle name as well?

 ```csharp
 public class Name